richafnu/Viva/Viva/glint/setup/survey-qa.md

 ms.date: 03/13/2025
 ---

-# Review Viva Glint settings and survey programs before launch
+# Review and test Viva Glint surveys before launch

 To prepare for a smooth launch for your Microsoft Viva Glint survey programs, use the guidance and checklists available here to confirm that all of your platform and survey settings are correct.